Parallels/RAS-PowerShell/RAS-AVD-Provider-prerequisites/README.md

 ## Description

 Parallels RAS provides integration with Azure Virtual Desktop (AVD).
-This repostitory contains a script that configures all prerequisites in Azure in an automated way.
+This repository contains a script that configures all prerequisites in Azure in an automated way.
 You can [download the script here](./pras-create-avd-prereq_v1.0.ps1)

 > Step 1: [Running the script](./1.runscript.md)